Nico-Curti/PhDthesis/docs/md/Chapter2/ObjectDetection/README.md

 In this way we can also separate the feature map creation to the selective search algorithm.

 A key role is played by the *anchor* concept: an *anchor* is essentially a box and it identify the shape of a portion of the input image at different scale level.
-The CNN feature map feeds the Region Proposals Network which uses a sliding window over it generating $k$ anchor boxes.
+The CNN feature map feeds the Region Proposals Network which uses a sliding window over it generating `k` anchor boxes.
 These boxes are certainly fewer than the 2k previous cited windows.

 A breakthrough idea on the real-time object detection was the introduction of the YOLO model.